KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 One option is to dread unexpected problems [^1] and contort your life in any number of ways to avoid them.

-Another option is is to learn how to face novel problems as they arise and learn quickly on your feet (in part through 1st principle thinking).
+Another option is is to face novel problems as they arise and learn quickly on your feet (in part through 1st principle thinking).

-As [Joseph Smith said](https://en.wikiquote.org/wiki/Joseph_Smith,_Jr.), "A man is saved *no faster* than he gets knowledge" — saved in both a spiritual sense and saved from our troubles and woes.
+As [Joseph Smith said](https://en.wikiquote.org/wiki/Joseph_Smith,_Jr.), "A man is saved *no faster* than he gets knowledge" — new knowledge saves us from our troubles and avoiding learning prolongs our troubles.

 Joseph said on another occasion: